st-h/ember-content-editable/README.md

 **0.11.x**: updates dependencies and keeps the previous implementation wherever possible

 **1.0.0**: will be an upcoming release, which makes use of the updated ember component api.
 Any features deprecated in 0.11.x or earlier will be removed.
-Please contribute to the [1.0.0-rewrite](https://github.com/st-h/ember-content-editable/tree/1.0.0-rewrite) branch.
+Please contribute to the [1.0.0-rewrite](https://github.com/st-h/ember-content-editable/tree/1.0.0-rewrite) branch or join the discussion regarding breaking changes withing this [issue](https://github.com/st-h/ember-content-editable/issues/36).
 Release date is not set yet.

 ## Usage